khakhalin/carsharing101/03_operating_area.md

 One obvious limitation of this model is that it doesn't take into accoung high-density hubs away from the city center, such as city  satellites, urbanized remote neighborhoods, or airports.
 Some of these cases may in turn be covered by a simple "single station" model we considered in Chapter 2.
 Or we can switch to a fancier, spatial profitability models below.
 Let's start with considering a model that is, in a way, the opposite of the one we just considered: we will still work with a "gaussian city", but instead of covering it with a blog of an operating area, we will fill it with a set of scattered point-like "parking stations".

-# 4.2.
+# 3.2.
 Strategic placement of stations

-🔥 Minimalistic stations: a model that optimizes stations within a Gaussian city via explicit optimization of locations.
+🔥 DESCRIBE Minimalistic stations: a model that optimizes stations within a Gaussian city via explicit optimization of locations.

 ```python
 city_width = 15 # km